Rhaphigaster nebulosa: Biology

-These polyphagous bugs feed on plant juices of a wide range of broadleaved woody plants, such as hawthorn (Crataegus), plum (Prunus), hazel (Corylus), whitebeam (Sorbus) and elm (Ulmus), but they may also feed on various shrubs, on hedges (blackberry), and on creepers (ivy).
-Occasionally they suck the body fluids on dead insects.
+Mottled shieldbugs are polyphagous, feeding on sap from a range of broadleaved woody plants such as birch and hazel (Betulaceae); Arbutus (Ericaceae); beech and oak (Fagaceae); plane tree (Platanaceae); hawthorn, apple, plum and whitebeam (Rosaceae); Johnson grass (Poaceae); poplar and willow (Salicaceae); and Ulmus minor (Ulmaceae).
+They are also known to feed on freshly dead insects such as leaf beetle larvae.

 In late spring, the female sticks around 40 eggs in lines or discs on different parts of plants.
 The young that hatch vary in colour and are flightless.
 Wing stumps are only recognisable after the third nymph stage.
 To protect against predators, young bugs have stink glands on their back; in the case of adults, these are to be found on the underside of the thorax.
 If threatened, a strong-smelling secretion is released.
 Adults can be found all year.
 They are not good fliers; their sluggish flight makes loud humming noises.

 This species displays diurnal, thermophilic activity.
 As with most Pentatomidae, it produces only one generation per year.
 It likes to overwinter on walls covered with ivy.
 In its search for suitable winter quarters (splits and cracks) it often unwittingly finds its way into houses.

 This species produces a plethora of eggs when disturbed in its habitat.
 Angering or threatening the bug makes it produce an off-white colored secretion that can be harmful if swallowed.
 Chemicals in the secretion allow the eggs to continue to fertilize in any environment, even those that are highly acidic or basic.

+Eggs of R. nebulosa, like those of some other stink bugs, are parasitised by the samurai wasp Trissolcus japonicus (Scelionidae).